brunomaga/brunomaga.github.io/_posts/2023-09-02-GPT-lite-Megatron-LM-model-parallelism.md

 <img width="55%" height="55%" src="/assets/AI-Supercomputing/DNN_model_parallelism.png"/>

 {: style="text-align:center; font-size: small;"}
 A representation of tensor parallelism on a fully-connected DNN, on two processors $$p0$$ and $$p1$$.
-Input dataset and each layer of the model are divided and allocated to different processors.
-Red lines represent weights that have to be communicated to a processor different than the one holding the state of the input data for the same dimension.
+Input sample and activations are distributed across different processors.
+Red lines represents the activations that have to be communicated to a different processor.

 Looking at the previous picture, we notice a major drawback in this method.
 During training, processors need to continuously communicate activations that are needed across the processor network.
 This communication is synchronous and does not allow an overlap with compute.
 And it creates a major drawback on the execution as it requires a tremendous ammount of communication at every layer of the network and for every input batch.

 There are several alternative ways to distribute multi-dimensional tensors across several compute nodes, that aim at reducing number of comunication steps or ammount of communcation volue.
-In this post, we will detail and implemetent Megatron-LM paper.
+In this post, we will detail and implement Megatron-LM paper.

 ## Megatron-LM model parallelism